eclipse-embed-cdt/web-jekyll/pages/eclipse/workspace/preferences.md

 Eclipse has lots of settings, and they are a bit confusing for beginners.
-Apart from various objects **Properties**, accessible with **Right click** in most situations, there are settings that apply to the entire workspace, and these settings are named **Preferenceces**, accessible in the top menu.
+Apart from various objects **Properties**, accessible with **Right click** in most situations, there are settings that apply to the entire workspace, and these settings are named **Preferences**, accessible in the top menu.

 {% include note.html content="The Preferences menu has different
 locations on Windows/Linux (search for the last entry below the